rbmm/ShadowAdmin/README.md

 ## Enum Shadow Admins

-we can enum all Shadow Admins (name, sid and Linked User Sid) with next code:
+we can enum all Shadow Admins (Name, Sid and Linked User Sid) with next code:

 ```
 NTSTATUS EnumShadowAdmins()